 I really do recommend using stale bread where possible for french toast – any french toast.
 It makes a huge difference because fresh bread soaks up too much egg mixture – even if you dunk it in really quickly – and you’ll end up with french toast that is soggy on the inside.

 This recipe only takes about 15 minutes to make, and is super easy.
-French Toast you can eat with your fingers – something that no kid, big and small, can possibly resist!
-A great breakfast / brunch recipe to save into your RecipeTin app so you have it offline in your pocket when you’re out doing your weekly grocery shopping!
+French Toast you can eat with your fingers – something that no kid, big and small, can possibly resist! – Nagi x

-- 4 thick slices white bread (see notes)
+- 4 thick slices white bread, preferably stale (Note 1)

 - 2 eggs